 Sensitivity assessment.
 As emergence is a key factor structuring the distribution of animals on the shore, resistance to a change in emergence (increase or decrease) is assessed as 'Low'.
-Resilience is assessed as 'Medium' for the variant biotope LR.HLR.MusB.Cht.Cht and 'Low' to 'Very low' for the variant biotope LR.HLR.MusB.Cht.Lpyg and sensitivity is therefore assessed as 'Medium' or 'High' respectively.
-The higher sensitivity assessment for LR.HLR.MusB.Cht.Lpyg is recorded.
+Therefore, resilience is assessed as 'Medium' for LR.HLR.MusB.Cht.Cht and sensitivity as 'Medium'.

-Wave exposure changes High (local) O: Low
+Wave exposure changes High (local)